rinward23/AstroEngine/docs/ENV_SETUP.md

 The command prints a concise report with the Python version, executable path, platform, and package versions.
 Use ``--as-json`` to capture the information programmatically.
-If any package is reported as ``MISSING``, re-run ``pip install -e .[dev]`` to pull the required dependency set so the runtime matches production expectations.
+If any package is reported as ``missing``, re-run ``pip install -e .[dev]`` to pull the required dependency set so the runtime matches production expectations.